 There are all sorts of reasons that can lead to car insurance lapses.
 Perhaps you forgot to pay the bill.
 Maybe the insurance company canceled the policy due to tickets or accidents.
-The policy may have ended and you did not renew it.
+The policy may have ended, and you did not renew it.
 If the insurance company made an underwriting request and did not receive a response, cancelation can occur.

 What To Do If Your Car Insurance Lapses

-No matter the reason for a lapse, the driver is considered higher-risk by insurance companies.
+No matter the reason for a lapse, the driver is considered higher risk by insurance companies.
 Even if you have a good driving record, a lapse will likely raise your rates.
 One way to avoid a lapse in coverage if you aren’t driving for a while is to ask a family member or friend to add you as a driver on their policy.

-Car Insurance Lapse Grace Period
+How Long Is a Car Insurance Lapse Grace Period?

 You should receive notice before an insurance company cancels your policy.
 The car insurance lapse grace period is not set in stone and varies by state.
-Much also depends on the insurance company.
-Some may offer a brief grace period.
+Much also depends on the insurance company: some may offer a brief grace period.
 That is why it is important to find an insurer’s grace period policy when shopping for coverage.
 Grace periods generally range between 10 and 20 days to allow you to pay the bill and avoid cancellation.

 If the lapse in the grace period is very short, say 24 hours, many insurance companies will reinstate the policy.
 That can also hold true if your driving record while on the policy was good.
 Once the policy is reinstated, the insurance coverage generally remains continuous.